pdreeves/splunk-ddss-exploration-toolkit/readme.md

 # Splunk DDSS Exploration Toolkit

+## DDSS Exploration Toolkit Overview

+A key feature in Splunk Cloud is the DDSS feature which enables the usage of an AWS S3 bucket as self managed archive storage.
+The goal of this ticket is to support the DDSS process by providing visibility into the available archive files  stored within the AWS S3 buckets.
+Once implemented, the provides a dashboard with filtering capabilities that will all for the idenditification of archive files targeted for restore.

 ## Architecture Overview

 When Splunk sends data to a DDSS S3 bucket, it copies the raw, compressed indexed data to the S3 bucket.
 That data is contained in multiple  `journal.zst` objects (files) in the S3 bucket.
 This toolkit will read relevant metadata (object name) from the S3 bucket using a [Lambda function](https://aws.amazon.com/lambda/), construct events in a format Splunk can receive over HEC, then send the object information to Splunk over [HEC](https://docs.splunk.com/Documentation/SplunkCloud/latest/Data/UsetheHTTPEventCollector) via [Kinesis Data Firehose](https://aws.amazon.com/kinesis/data-firehose/).
 By default, the Lambda function will retrieve the metadata from the S3 bucket every 6 hours.
 The CloudFormation template that's provided can optionally create a new S3 bucket and the relevant S3 bucket permissions, for your Splunk Cloud environment to save DDSS data to, as well as [S3 Lifecycle](https://docs.aws.amazon.com/AmazonS3/latest/userguide/lifecycle-transition-general-considerations.html) rules to send data to another S3 storage tier, such as S3 Glacier.